Top Tips for Travel Insurance in 2025

 • Maintain provincial coverage: To be eligible for most travel insurance, you must still meet your province’s residency requirements, typically by spending enough time in Canada each year to qualify for provincial healthcare.

 • Call before you act: In a non-life-threatening emergency, call your insurer’s 24/7 assistance line first.
-They can direct you to appropriate care provider and manage billing directly, allowing you to focus on your recover.
+They can direct you to appropriate care provider and manage billing directly, allowing you to focus on your recovery.

 • Keep your documents accessible: Always carry a copy of your policy and emergency contact numbers.